mpa139/allanlab/_pages/getting-started-iu-supercomputer.md

   4. Congratulations!!
 Now you should be able to navigate, manage files, etc. just like you learned in [Software Carpentries Unix Shell Lesson](http://swcarpentry.github.io/shell-novice)

-### Running your first job on the supercomputers.
+### Running your analyses as jobs on the supercomputers.

 The supercomputers rely on a job manager called slurm.
+In addition to the code you've written for your analysis, you'll need to create a slurm script.
+IU provides some guidance on how to set up and manage these scripts here: https://kb.iu.edu/d/awrz.
+Follow the instructions in the sections labeled "About job scripts" and "serial jobs" (https://kb.iu.edu/d/awrz#scripts).
-These are a set of [directions to run your first slurm job on the IU super computers.](https://kb.iu.edu/d/bdpj).
-The guide which will show you how to run a matlab script.
-The principles are largely the same for any other programming language / processing strategy.

-Note: There may be an error in the Slurm submission script (step 2).
+- [Another example with specific instructions for running matlab jobs on the IU supercomputers.](https://kb.iu.edu/d/bdpj)  The principles are largely the same for any other programming language.  *Note: There may be an error in the Slurm submission script (step 2).
 If it doesn't work, you'll need add a line loading the matlab module during the job.
-Put the following line after the last line containing #SBATCH:

-`module load matlab`
+Put the following line after the last line containing #SBATCH:*  `module load matlab`

-coming soon -- instructions for python
+- Running "batch" jobs.
+This is useful at times when you want to repeat a single analysis on many subjects, or perhaps on subsets of frames simultaneously.
+IU doesn't provide great guidance on how to do this, but Kansas does: https://crc.ku.edu/hpc/how-to/arrays.

 ### Running interactive sessions.